ItamarBarHod/PolyTalker/README.md

 # PolyTalker

 PolyTalker is a Discord TTS bot implemented with Discord JDA API, Lavaplayer API, and utilizes the gTTS Python library.
-The bot is designed to greet users who join the channel with their nickname in any language they prefer.
+The bot is designed to greet users who join the channel with their username in any language they prefer.

 ## Add PolyTalker to Your Discord Server

 To add PolyTalker to your own Discord server, simply follow the [invitation link](https://discord.com/api/oauth2/authorize?client_id=1193366461884928102&permissions=3147776&scope=bot).

+## PolyTalker Commands
+PolyTalker comes with the following commands:

+/ttshelp: Get help and information about available commands.

+/getlang: Receive a private message with the available languages.

+/setlang: Set your preferred language for PolyTalker.

 ## Setting up the Environment